scandale-project/scandale/paper/paper.md

 }
 ```

-The configuration for each probe agent is also defined in a standardized format.
+The configuration for each probe agent is also defined in JSON format.
 This allows administrators to define an agent's behavior, including its execution period, target, and the command it should run.
 The *result_parser* field specifies the logic for normalizing scan output, while the *up_agent* field designates the destination for the processed data, typically the Aggregation Engine.